-OnePlus 6 launch on May 16: How to watch, livestream timings, expected price in India, etc
+How and when to watch the OnePlus 6 launch live stream today

 OnePlus 6 global launch event will be held in London at 5PM BST on May 16, which is around 9:30 PM in India.
 It will be held at Copper Box Arena, which is a multi-sport venue used for the 2012 Summer Olympics.
 OnePlus 6 India launch event is scheduled for 3 PM IST on May 17 and it will take place at Dome at NSCI in Mumbai.

-OnePlus 6 launch event: How to watch livestream, sale timings
+OnePlus 6 launch event: How to watch livestream, India time

-To watch OnePlus 6 launch event live, users can head to OnePlus official site or its social media accounts, including Twitter, YouTube and Facebook.
+To watch OnePlus 6 launch event live, users can head to OnePlus official site or its social media accounts.
 OnePlus India launch event will also be livestreamed via the same social media platforms.
+The YouTube link is already live for the OnePlus 6 event.
+The time is 9.30pm IST.

+Read more: OnePlus 6 launch offers announced: Here are details on discounts, cashback and more

 Also Read: OnePlus 6, iPhone X, Samsung S9, Pixel 2 camera shots compared in new OnePlus teaser